Developing countries program

 The EMUGs Developing Countries Scholarship is an annual POCUS Educator Scholarship where Emergency Physicians from a Developing Country are nominated and selected for POCUS training and support in Australia.

-This scholarship is in collaboration with The Developing EM team and made possible by our core partners Istih and the generous support of AIU.
+This scholarship is made possible by our Core Partners Istih and with the generous support of AIU.

 This generosity reflects these organisations commitment to taking POCUS training to those who desperately need it.

 The primary goals of this initiative is to set up ‘Train the trainer’ models of ultrasound education and quality improvements in developing countries.